-Unless the context requires otherwise, references to the "Company," "we," "us," "our," "180 Life", "180LS" and "180 Life Sciences Corp." refer specifically to 180 Life Sciences Corp. and its consolidated subsidiaries.
+Unless the context requires otherwise, references to the "Company," "we," "us," "our," "180 Life", "180 Life", "180 Life Sciences Corp." refer specifically to 180 Life Sciences Corp. and its consolidated subsidiaries.
 References to "KBL" refer to the Company prior to the Closing (defined below).

 - "180" means 180 Life Corp. (f/k/a 180 Life Sciences Corp. prior to the Closing). - "180 LP" means 180 Therapeutics L.P. - "180 Parties" means 180 and the 180 Subsidiaries. - "180 Subsidiaries" means Katexco, CBR Pharma and 180 LP. - "ACA" means the Patient Protection and Affordable Care Act, often shortened to the Affordable Care Act, nicknamed Obamacare, which is a U.S. federal statute which provides numerous rights and protections that make health coverage fairer and easier to understand, along with subsidies (through "premium tax credits" and "cost-sharing reductions") to make it more affordable.
-The law also expands the Medicaid program to cover more people with low incomes. - "Analgesics" are a class of medications designed specifically to relieve pain. - "ANDA" means an abbreviated new drug application which contains data which is submitted to the FDA for the review and potential approval of a generic drug product. - "Anti-TNF" is a pharmaceutical drug that suppresses the physiologic response to TNF. - "April 2023 Common Warrants" means the warrants to purchase up to 1,570,680 shares of our common stock issued pursuant to the April 2023 SPA. - "April 2023 SPA" means that certain securities purchase agreement dated as of April 5, 2023 between our Company and the Selling Stockholder. - "April Warrant Amendment" means the Amendment No. 1 to the Warrants, dated April 5, 2023 by and between our Company and the Selling Stockholder. - "BLA" means the FDA's Biologics License Application, which is the vehicle in the United States through which biologic sponsors formally propose that the FDA approve a new biologic for sale and marketing. - "BPCIA" means the Biologics Price Competition and Innovation Act. - "Business Combination" means the consummation of the transactions contemplated by the business combination agreement. - "Business Combination Agreement" means the Business Combination Agreement, dated as of July 25, 2019 (as amended), by and among us, Merger Sub, the 180 Parties and Lawrence Pemble, as the representative of the stockholders of the 180 Parties, pursuant to which Merger Sub merged with and into 180 with 180 surviving the merger and continuing as our wholly-owned subsidiary. - "Cannabinoids" mean compounds found in cannabis sativa L., and when used throughout this prospectus, refer to compounds found in the hemp plant which do not contain THC. - "CBD" or cannabidiol is an active ingredient in cannabis derived from the hemp plant.
+The law also expands the Medicaid program to cover more people with low incomes. - "Analgesics" are a class of medications designed specifically to relieve pain. - "ANDA" means an abbreviated new drug application which contains data which is submitted to the FDA for the review and potential approval of a generic drug product. - "Annual Audited Financial Statements" means the consolidated financial statements of 180 Life Sciences Corp. and its subsidiaries as of December 31, 2022 and 2021 and for each of the two years in the period ended December 31, 2022. - "Anti-TNF" is a pharmaceutical drug that suppresses the physiologic response to TNF. - "BLA" means the FDA's Biologics License Application, which is the vehicle in the United States through which biologic sponsors formally propose that the FDA approve a new biologic for sale and marketing. - "BPCIA" means the Biologics Price Competition and Innovation Act. - "Business Combination" means the consummation of the transactions contemplated by the business combination agreement. - "Business Combination Agreement" means the Business Combination Agreement, dated as of July 25, 2019 (as amended), by and among us, Merger Sub, the 180 Parties and Lawrence Pemble, as the representative of the stockholders of the 180 Parties, pursuant to which Merger Sub merged with and into 180 with 180 surviving the merger and continuing as our wholly-owned subsidiary. - "Cannabinoids" mean compounds found in cannabis sativa L., and when used throughout this prospectus, refer to compounds found in the hemp plant which do not contain THC.

+- "CBD" or cannabidiol is an active ingredient in cannabis derived from the hemp plant.
 CBD is a non-psychoactive oxidative degradation product of THC. - "CBG" or cannabigerol is one of the compounds found in the cannabis plant. - "CBR Pharma" means CannBioRex Pharmaceuticals Corp. - "CCMO" means De Centrale Commissie Mensgebonden Onderzoek (CCMO), or the Central Committee on Research Involving Human Subjects, the organizational responsible for reviewing and regulating medical research involving human subjects in The Netherlands. - "Certificate of Amendment" means the Certificate of Amendment to our Second Amended and Restated Certificate of Incorporation filed with the Secretary of State of the State of Delaware on December 15, 2022 to effect the Reverse Stock Split. - "Certificate of Incorporation" means our Second Amended and Restated Certificate of Incorporation, as amended by the Certificate of Amendment. - "CHMP" means the Committee for Medicinal Products for Human Use, formerly known as Committee for Proprietary Medicinal Products, which is the European Medicines Agency's committee responsible for elaborating the agency's opinions on all issues regarding medicinal products for human use.